Amchestnut/Summarix/README.md

 - **Dynamic Data Handling**: Automatically processes **SQL result sets** or **JSON input** for report generation.
 - **Extensibility**: Built with modular architecture, supporting easy addition of new report formats.

+## Real-World Applications
+- **Business Reporting**: Automate monthly, quarterly, or yearly reports for stakeholders.
+- **Data Analytics**: Generate detailed reports with computed columns and summaries for analysis.
+- **Education**: Create student performance reports for schools or training programs.
+- **Freelancing**: Use Summarix to provide customized reports to clients in multiple formats.

 ## Getting Started
 **Installation**